Plural-component sprayers deliver high-flow capabilities

 On-demand mixing of components also provides for a more consistent material quality.
 Instead of relying on manual mixing, which can be prone to mismeasurements and guesswork, mixtures are precisely controlled.
 The warmed components can be mixed and applied consistently because the material is always fresh as it is sprayed, unlike a mixed batch of material that is reacting and approaching its pot life in a pre-mixed container.

-Hoppers can contain up to 25 gallons of coating components, reducing the number of times workers have to stop and add components.
+Hoppers can contain up to 95 litres (25 gallons) of coating components, reducing the number of times workers have to stop and add components.
 Mix ratios can be adjusted by swapping out one or two pump lowers to achieve standard ratios ranging from 1:1 to 4:1.

 The XPs-hf systems also offer several environmental benefits.
 A solvent pump plumbed into the system aids in cleaning up operations at the end of the day and minimises waste.
 This pump allows the mixed material to be flushed out of the hose at the mix point, downstream of the machine, and the hoppers do not need to be flushed out if the system will be used again the following day or after a break.
 With manually mixed systems, significant material waste can occur when mixed material is discarded at the end of the day.